-The following cards can be used with the camera regardless of capacity.
-If the card is new or was previously formatted (initialized) by another camera or computer, format the card with this camera (g).
+The following cards can be used with the camera in PHOTO mode.
+If the card is new or was previously formatted (initialized) by another camera or computer, format it with this camera (2).

+- CFexpress cards

+- \ Type-B compatible

-SD/SDHC/SDXC memory cards UHS-II and UHS-I cards supported.
+- SD/SDHC/SDXC memory cards

+- \ UHS-II and UHS-I cards supported.